AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 where play_billing_version is 3.x.x.
 Note, versions 4 and 5 of Billing Client are not supported!

-## <a id="basic-integration"> Basic Integration Of The SDK
+## <a id="basic-integration"> Basic Integration Of The Connector
 ### <a id="create-instance"> Create PurchaseClient Instance
-Create an instance of this SDK to configure (in the following steps) for observing and validating transactions in your app. </br>
+Create an instance of this Connector to configure (in the following steps) for observing and validating transactions in your app. </br>
 **Make sure to save a reference to the built object.
 If the object is not saved, it could lead to unexpected behavior and memory leaks.** </br>

 * Kotlin